 If a domain you like is taken, try and brainstorm other similar names.
 Keep in mind that if you don’t like the name you chose, you can always change it later using the website builder tool.

 Bonus: Jemi offers free domain names under the jemi.so site.
 However, if you want a more professional touch to your personal website, you can purchase or connect a custom domain that doesn’t use the Jemi branding.

 5. Start building

 Now that your personal website is set up, it’s time to add your content.
 Try using the website builder tool to add photos and text for whatever you plan on using your website for.
 The possibilities are endless and only limited by your own creativity.
 If you get stuck, Jemi has a helpful chat tool on the bottom right corner of the site.
 Or you can search through this blog for potential fixes for your issues.

 Hopefully this guide helps you build an awesome personal website!

-Get started with Jemi today for free.
+Get started with Jemi today.